 7th Street Theatre, Hoquiam

 Catch live music and theatrical performances as well as second-run and vintage films in the 7th Street Theatre.
 It opened in 1928 in the Spanish style and still features original murals.
-Around the corner, 8th Street Ale House serves up crab-topped burgers and pizzas along with a nice selection of Washington brews.
+Around the corner, 8th Street Ale House serves up crab-topped burgers and pizzas along with Washington brews.

 Paramount Theatre, Seattle

-The splendid Paramount Theatre presents smash-hit Broadway-style musicals, star-studded concerts, and a bevy of engaging events in a spectacular vaudeville space that opened in 1928 and features original gold leaf, chandeliers, and other striking design elements.
-A few blocks away in the lower reaches of trendy Capitol Hill, savor a flavorful feast of Middle Eastern cuisine at casually chic Mamnoon.
+The Paramount Theatre presents touring Broadway productions featuring leading actors, star-studded concerts, and events in a spectacular vaudeville space that opened in 1928.
+Don’t miss admiring the original gold leaf and chandeliers.
+A few blocks away, savor a flavorful feast of Middle Eastern cuisine at casually chic Mamnoon.

 Palace Theatre, Friday Harbor

 Behind the red-clapboard facade of the charming Palace Theatre, catch first-run movies in the only cinema in the San Juan Islands.
 An extensive remodel in 2023 added an expanded concession stand, but this 1914 cinema still has a warmly old-fashioned vibe.
-Around the corner, drop by Tenth House, which boasts a side yard with picnic tables, for artfully plated housemade pastas and roasted vegetables, along with well-curated wines.
+Around the corner, drop by Tenth House for artfully plated housemade pastas and roasted vegetables, along with well-curated wines.

 About the Author

-Freelance editor and writer Andrew Collins is based in Mexico City but returns frequently to the Pacific Northwest, where he is the editor of both the official Washington State Visitors’ Guide and the Visit Seattle Official Visitors’ Guide.
+Freelance editor and writer Andrew Collins is based in Mexico City but returns frequently to the Pacific Northwest.
+He is the editor of both the official Washington State Visitors’ Guide and the Visit Seattle Official Visitors’ Guide.
 He regularly updates several Washington chapters of the Fodor’s Pacific Northwest guidebook and is the author of Ultimate Road Trips US and Canada.
 Collins writes about travel for The Points Guy and several other publications.
 You can read his work at AndrewsTraveling.com.

 Featured image courtesy of Mount Baker Theatre